Updated · Jul 01, 2022

 Bottom line:

-Don’t hire women in your company because you have to, or because you feel pressured by society.
+Don’t hire women in your company because you have to or feel pressured by society.

 Nope!